dreamblader/dominion-simulator/PATCH-NOTES.md

 ## Closed Beta

+## 0.2.1v Closed Alpha

+Added:

+- Game:
+  - More Responsive options
+  - Range Label now can fit Status-Column
+- Dev:
+  - Nodemon is now a development dependency

+Changed:

+- Status
+  - Info Status Range label changed from "RANGED" to "RG" to not break responsiviness of status

 ## 0.2v Closed Alpha

-Added the following:
+Added:

 - Bugs:
   - Fixed a Bug that the Range value did not show on the Board space overlay
   - Fixed a Bug that card-convert was only converting the first pipe code ("|")
   - Fixed the responsiveness of Info Status
 - System:
   - The screen is now responsive (needs more test)
-  - Info Status Range label changed from "R" to "RANGED"
   - Token Cards feature is now added to the game system
 - Token Cards:
   - Token Cards can only spawn on board.